jack-kerouac/betterplace_apidocs/README.md

 - HTTP Code `500` is returned if a software error on the server was encountered.

-## Authentication

-All api calls are public at the moment.
-There will be feature that require a authentication in the future.

 ## API V1, V2, V3

 betterplace.org has three depricated APIs.
 For more information http://www.betterplace.org/de/api/documentation/welcome